kppk/jpx/README.md

     - backed up by github (might be extended to other git repos later)
     - dependency is on source (!) repository
     - on running build, fetch all dependencies to `lib` directory
+    - dependency is defined as:

+        [dep]
+        'kppk.somelibrary' = '1.0.0 <= v < 2.0.0'

+        this is translated to `https://github.com/kppk/somelibrary`, tags from 1.0.0 up to (not including) 2.0.0

 ###build